isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 Companies should not approach laboratories/hospitals to set up a private arrangement for these tests.
 Relevant companies will be contacted by EDB/ESG to arrange for their employees and contractors to be tested.

 #### **4. What is the situation around foreign workers dormitories?
 When can my workers leave the dormitory for work?**
-Companies may refer to MOM’s advisory on foreign worker dormitories <a href="https://www.mom.gov.sg/covid-19/advisory-to-employers-on-safe-living-for-foreign-worker-dormitories" target="_blank">here</a>.
+Companies may refer to MOM’s website for updated information on dormitory clearance <a href="https://www.mom.gov.sg/covid-19/cleared-dormitories" target="_blank">here</a> and MOM’s advisory to employers on safe living in foreign worker dormitories <a href="https://www.mom.gov.sg/covid-19/advisory-to-employers-on-safe-living-for-foreign-worker-dormitories" target="_blank">here</a>.

 #### **5. What is the arrangement for foreign workers currently staying outside the dormitories?
 E.g. hotels, govt. decanted sites or other private residences.**
 As the resumption of M&O works will be phased out from 2 June 2020, only those deployed for critical maintenance/repair activities under Earlier Permitted Activities by MTI will continue to be able to work until EDB/ESG’s approval has been obtained for other works to resume.